moby/moby/docs/sources/reference/run.md

 The basic `docker run` command takes this form:

-    $ sudo docker run [OPTIONS] IMAGE[:TAG|@DIGEST] [COMMAND] [ARG...]
+    $ docker run [OPTIONS] IMAGE[:TAG|@DIGEST] [COMMAND] [ARG...]

 To learn how to interpret the types of `[OPTIONS]`, see [*Option types*](/reference/commandline/cli/#option-types).

-The list of `[OPTIONS]` breaks down into two groups:

-1. Settings exclusive to operators, including:
+The `run` options control the image's runtime behavior in a container.
+These settings affect:

-     * Detached or Foreground running,
+ * detached or foreground running
+ * container identification
-     * Container Identification,
+ * network settings
-     * Network settings, and
-     * Runtime Constraints on CPU and Memory
+ * runtime constraints on CPU and memory
-     * Privileges and LXC Configuration
+ * privileges and LXC configuration
-2. Settings shared between operators and developers, where operators can override defaults developers set in images at build time.

-Together, the `docker run [OPTIONS]` give the operator complete control over runtime behavior, allowing them to override all defaults set by the developer during `docker build` and nearly all the defaults set by the Docker runtime itself.
+An image developer may set defaults for these same settings when they create the image using the `docker build` command.
+Operators, however, can override all defaults set by the developer using the `run` options.
+And, operators can also override nearly all the defaults set by the Docker runtime itself.

+Finally, depending on your Docker system configuration, you may be required to preface each `docker` command with `sudo`.
+To avoid having to use `sudo` with the `docker` command, your system administrator can create a Unix group called `docker` and add users to it.
+For more information about this configuration, refer to the Docker installation documentation for your operating system.

 ## Operator exclusive options